cjlindata/gcdCourseProject/CodeBook.md

 __Format:__ Character

 __Value:__
-* LAYING : data is collected when volunteers were laying
+* LAYING : data was collected when volunteers were laying
-* SITTING : data is collecedt when volunteers were sitting
+* SITTING : data was collecedt when volunteers were sitting
-* STANDING : data is collected when volunteers were standing
+* STANDING : data was collected when volunteers were standing
-* WALKING : data is collected when volunteers were walking
+* WALKING : data was collected when volunteers were walking
-* WALKING_DOWNSTAIRS : data is collected when volunteers were walking downstairs
+* WALKING_DOWNSTAIRS : data was collected when volunteers were walking downstairs
-* WALKING_UPSTAIRS : data is collected when volunteers were walking upstairs
+* WALKING_UPSTAIRS : data was collected when volunteers were walking upstairs

 __Missing data:__ N/A